Sunny Nights

-Sunny Nights is an upcoming Australian comedy drama series for Stan.
+Sunny Nights is an Australian comedy drama series for Stan.
 It was created by Nick Keetch and Ty Freer.
 The series follows siblings Martin and Vicki Marvin, an American brother-sister duo who relocate to Sydney hoping to establish a spray tan business.
 They find themselves entangled with all the wrong people, trying to stay alive, out of jail, and in the black.
+The series premiered on 26 December 2025.

 Plot

-As two siblings attempt to start a new business venture in Sydney, they go to run a spray tan business but when they both stumble into the criminal underworld, trying to stay out of prison, stay alive and keep their business running.
+As two siblings attempt to start a new spray tan business venture in Sydney, they both stumble into the criminal underworld, trying to stay out of prison, stay alive and keep their business running.

 Cast

-On 10 July 2024 the cast of the series were announced with both Will Forte and D'Arcy Carden announced as the two lead characters with former NRL player Willie Mason making his acting debut in the series.
+On 10 July 2024 the cast of the series were announced with Will Forte and D'Arcy Carden announced as the two lead characters with former Australian rugby league player Willie Mason making his acting debut in the series.